-The application server 100 may host a geofencing application, which monitors the location of one or more portable electronic facilities with respect to a geofence.
+The application server 100 may host a geofencing appliwhich may be connected to a RAID 5 storage facility 504.
+20 cation, which monitors the location of one or more portable electronic facilities with respect to a geofence.

 The Web server 110 may provide a front-end interface to the user.
 The pages served by the Web server 110 may include geo-coding, mapping, routing, geofencing, or any other functionality supported by the application server 108 or the database 100.